 - Determine what time of day is best for the activity.

 - Be flexible and patient with yourself if it’s something new.

 If you choose an outside activity, make sure it’s early in the morning or later in the evening to avoid extreme temperatures.
 Outdoor activities can be relaxing and fulfilling.
 It’s always great to get a change of scenery and enjoy fresh air.

-The following are ideas for outside activities:
+The following are ideas for outside activities for seniors:

 - Plant some flowers or herbs in small pots.

 - Pull old plants and weeds from the garden.

 - Take a walk and identify the flowers and plants with a book on plants along the way.